 Look around your house for a space that’s high enough that the kids won’t knock over the tank, but also low enough that they can still enjoy seeing the fish.

-Look for a place that’s relatively quiet (there are virtually no quiet places around the house when you have kids!) and one that doesn’t get a lot of heavy traffic.
+Look for a relatively quiet place (there are virtually no quiet places around the house when you have kids!) and one that doesn’t get a lot of heavy traffic.

 The location is going to be different in everyone’s home, so the trick is to find the spot that fits these requirements in your own home.